The walk that I found online was a 5

 To Leyburn

-We left our car on Harmby Bank and
+Harmby is a small village near Leyburn in Wensleydale, North Yorkshire.
+We left our car on Harmby Bank, and

-path.
+headed down the hill until we reached a farm and walked along a wildflower path.
 We were joined on this part of the walk by a cute black cat who followed

 us for quite a way.
-Harmby is a small

-there was a sign pointing out all the landmarks in the distance – including
+The views from here stretched for miles.
+There was a sign pointing out all the landmarks in the distance – including

 Leyburn

-many other shops.
-Market day in Leyburn is on a Friday.
+many other shops in Leyburn.
+Market day is on a Friday.

 From Leyburn, the walk takes you back